theaquamarine/windows-powershell-docs/docset/windows/msdtc/receive-dtcdiagnostictransaction.md

 ## DESCRIPTION
 The **Receive-DtcDiagnosticTransaction** cmdlet propagates a transaction from a specified diagnostic Resource Manager (RM).
-A transaction is created on the specified RM and propagated to the Windows PowerShell® client using either pull or push propagation.
+A transaction is created on the specified RM and propagated to the Windows PowerShell?? client using either pull or push propagation.
 Use the **PropagationMethod** parameter to specify the propagation mechanism.

 ## EXAMPLES